gentakurniawann/braintheria-qie/README.md

-# 🧠 Braintheria — Decentralized Q&A with ETH Bounties
+# 🧠 Braintheria — Decentralized Q&A with QIE Bounties

-Braintheria is a **decentralized Question & Answer platform** where users can post questions with an **ETH bounty**, and answerers compete to earn rewards.
+Braintheria is a **decentralized Question & Answer platform** where users can post questions with a **QIE bounty**, and answerers compete to earn rewards.
 Unlike traditional Q&A platforms, Braintheria uses **smart contracts as trustless escrow**, ensuring transparent payouts without intermediaries.

-Built for a hackathon using **Ethereum Sepolia**, **Solidity**, **Next.js**, and **QIE (Indexer)** for fast on-chain data access and better UX.
+Built for a hackathon using **QIE Network**, **Solidity**, **Next.js**, and an optional backend for indexing and UX improvements.
 ---

 ## 🚩 Problem

-* High-quality technical answers are hard to incentivize
+- High-quality technical answers are hard to incentivize
-* Existing Q&A platforms rely on centralized moderation and reputation
+- Existing Q&A platforms rely on centralized moderation and reputation
-* Payments and bounties require trust in a third party
+- Payments and bounties require trust in a third party
-* Contributors are often under-rewarded for expert knowledge
+- Contributors are often under-rewarded for expert knowledge

 ---